shreddy-pk/pkbot/README.md

 Here we will add the github credentials(username and password).

-   After adding credentials in to Jenkins, we have to create a pipeline job and configure this github credentials. in this pipe line configurations we have to check the option "This project is Parameterized" and add the parameter with name of "Slack_Token" this will help us at the time of running the job.we have to give the Slack token in this field.
+   After adding credentials in to Jenkins server, Create a pipeline job and we have configure this job. in this pipeline configurations we have to check the option "This project is Parameterized" and add the parameter with name of "Slack_Token" this will help us at the time of running the job.we have to give the Slack token in this field at the time of building the job. under pipeline Section we have to select the "Pipeline script from SCM" from definition and SCM type we have to select the git, below this option we have to give git URL and credentials.

 This pipeline will deploy the Hubot on Docker container. so we have to install the docker on the destination machine and enable the Docker remote api. for this we have to add some data to cinfiguration file. and restart the Docker host.

     sudo vi /lib/systemd/system/docker.service